Generic Name: artemether/lumefantrine (ar-TEM-e-ther/LOO-me-FAN-treen)

-- Amitriptyline, antiarrhythmics (eg, amiodarone, disopyramide, flecainide, procainamide, quinidine, sotalol), other antimalaria medicines (eg, halofantrine, quinine), antipsychotics (eg, pimozide, ziprasidone), astemizole, azole antifungals (eg, fluconazole, ketoconazole), cisapride, clomipramine, fluoroquinolone antibiotics (eg, ciprofloxacin), imipramine, macrolide antibiotics (eg, clarithromycin), or terfenadine because the risk of severe irregular heartbeat (QT prolongation) may be increased
+- Amitriptyline, antiarrhythmics (eg, amiodarone, disopyramide, flecainide, procainamide, quinidine, sotalol), other antimalaria medicines (eg, halofantrine, quinine), antipsychotics (eg, pimozide, ziprasidone), azole antifungals (eg, fluconazole, ketoconazole), clomipramine, fluoroquinolone antibiotics (eg, ciprofloxacin), imipramine, or macrolide antibiotics (eg, clarithromycin) because the risk of severe irregular heartbeat (QT prolongation) may be increased

 - Hormonal birth control (eg, birth control pills) because their effectiveness may be decreased by artemether/lumefantrine